Mark Allison: Business career

 Allison started professional life as a research agronomist in Moree working with irrigated cotton and dryland broadacre crops.
 He specialised in crop protection and nutrition in this role and moved to Toowoomba where he pioneered the rainfastness methodology for ammonium sulphate use with glyphosate to reduce the rainfastness period and incompatibility problems for tank mixes with glyphosate.
 Monsanto acknowledged this work with an “Outstanding Achievement” presented to Allison in 1987.

 Following a number of executive roles with crop protection, animal health and fertiliser companies, Allison was appointed to the role of General Manager of Fertiliser of Incitec in 1996 and became a Managing Director of CropCare Australasia in 1997.

 In April 2001, Allison joined Wesfarmers as the Deputy Managing Director of Wesfarmers CSBP and was appointed Managing Director of CSBP in August 2001.
 In July 2002, he was appointed a Managing Director of Wesfarmers Landmark.
 After completing the sale of Wesfarmers Landmark to AWB Limited in 2003, Allison left the business and founded an Agricultural Business Consultancy business called Gouldian Management Services.

 In December 2003, he joined Makhteshim-Agan and in 2004 completed a project to provide globally leading generic crop protection company Makteshim Agan an entry platform into the Australian and New Zealand market.
 It resulted with the acquisition of Farmoz in Australia and the greenfield entry with Agronica into the New Zealand market.
 Allison completed this acquisition and entry and was appointed Managing Director and CEO of the newly formed Makteshim Agan Australasia.

 In May 2007, he took the position of a CEO of the Jeminex Group, a provider of industrial components.
 As the managing director of Jeminex Group, Allison initiated several acquisitions, aiming to build a diversified industrial group and bring the company to market.

 Allison became a director of the Elders Limited in 2009.
 In September 2010, he was appointed Chief Executive Officer of GrainGrowers, a national grain producer organisation, and for some time served in both roles.

 In June 2013, Allison was appointed a chairman of the Elders.
 In April 2014, following the election of a new chairman, he was appointed a managing director of the Elders.
 He consequently stepped down from the position of GrainGrowers's CEO, but remained in board as a non-executive director.

+In November 2022, Allison announced that he would be retiring from his role as CEO and MD of Elders Limited in November 2023, after ten years as Chair, Executive Chair and CEO.
+This decision was reversed in June 2023, when the Elders Limited Board announced that Allison would remain in his role of MD and CEO on an ongoing basis.